Microsoft profit misses as Surface tablets languish; shares drop

 The stock fell 5 percent after hours from 5-year highs.

-The massive charge underlines the struggles of the world's largest software company, which last week announced a deep reorganization to transform itself into a "devices and services" leader, but is struggling to make mobile computing as attractive as Apple Inc or Google Inc.
+The massive charge underlines the struggles of the world's largest software company, which last week announced a deep reorganization to transform itself into a "devices and services" leader, but is struggling to make mobile computing as attractive as Apple Inc (AAPL.O) or Google Inc (GOOG.O).

 "That's the biggest miss we've ever seen from Microsoft, the biggest that I could remember," said Brendan Barnicle, an analyst at Pacific Crest Securities.
 "It looks like everything was weak."